KonetiBalaji/ExploratoryDataAnalysis_Titanic_Dataset/README.md

 - **Survival Count by Passenger Class:** Highlights survival decreasing from 1st to 3rd class.
 - **Age Distribution by Survival:** Provides insights into age demographics related to survival.
 - **Correlation Heatmap:** Illustrates numeric correlations between features clearly.
+- **Survival Count by Title:** Shows survival rates based on passenger titles.
+- **Survival Count by Family Size:** Displays how family size affects survival.
+- **Survival Count by Age Bin:** Breaks down survival rates by age groups.
+- **Survival Count by Fare Bin:** Shows survival rates by fare categories.
+- **Feature Importance:** Visualizes the importance of features in the machine learning model.

 ###  Technologies Used